ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/standards/_payloads.md

 #### Valid Characters In Field Names

-All field names defined in either a request or response payload MUST be treated as case sensitive by clients and servers, and they MUST meet all of the following conditions:
+All field names defined in either a request or response payload **SHOULD** be treated as case sensitive by clients and servers, and they **SHOULD** meet all of the following conditions:

-* Member names MUST contain at least one character.
+* Member names **SHOULD** contain at least one character.
-* Member names MUST contain only the allowed characters listed below:
+* Member names **SHOULD** contain only the allowed characters listed below:
     * U+0061 to U+007A, **a-z**
     * U+0041 to U+005A, **A-Z**
     * U+0030 to U+0039, **0-9**